-When a nurse is facing a complaint or investigation by their nursing board, he or she may also face Arizona Board of Nursing disciplinary actions.
-Facing disciplinary action can have vast repercussions on a nursing career.
-This can include license probation, suspension or revocation.
+It can include license probation, suspension, or revocation.
 It can also jeopardize employment.
 A nurse under investigation can face termination at their current job after receiving a complaint or after the Board initiates an investigation.

 When Disciplinary Action Can Take Place

-There are certain allegations that can cause a nurse to receive disciplinary action.
+Certain allegations can cause a nurse to receive disciplinary action.
 These include: